PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis.md

 ---
-sort: 7
+sort: 5
 ---

 # Datalab 01: Exploratory Data Analysis

-This data-lab day will focus on Exploratory Data Analysis (EDA).
+This data-lab day will focus on preparing our data for doing an Exploratory Data Analysis (EDA).
 First, we will download data suiting our problem statement.
-Then, we will work on the project brief, specifically the EDA methodology section, and apply descriptive analyses to generate descriptive statistics and visualisations to populate (= fill) the EDA Methodology tab of our Power BI dashboard of our data-lab project.
+Then, we will work on the project brief, specifically the EDA methodology section, and apply our data transformtion, preparation and cleaning skills to get our data in so we can do descriptive analyses to generate descriptive statistics and visualisations to populate (= fill) the EDA Methodology tab of our Power BI dashboard of our data-lab project.

 ## Learning Objectives
 Enable you to: